VirtoCommerce/vc-module-customer/docs/create-and-manage-organization.md

      1. ‘Description’ text box;
      1. ‘Create’ button remains disabled until the required fields are filled out.
 1. The user fills out the fields and widgets displayed on the screen and clicks the ‘Create’ button;
-1. The system will create the new Organization and display it on the list of contacts.
+1. The system will create the new Organization and display it in the list of contacts.

 ![Fig. Create New Org](media/screen-create-new-org.png)